Allow Google log in for readers

 2. Open the Settings tab.

-3. In the Self-Administered Reader Options section, look for Alow Google Sign In.
+3. In the Self-Administered Reader Options section, find the Allow Google Sign In heading.

 6. Save your changes.

-Your Reader Login page will now display a Sign in with Google button.
+Your Reader Login page now displays a Sign in with Google button.
 If you've enabled reader sign-ups, the reader sign-up link will display below the login section: